elsonpulikkan96/k8s-kubeadmv1.34.0-1M-2S/install-K8s:1:34.md

 kube-scheduler-k8s-control-plane            1/1     Running   0          44m
 ```

-For testing an Application Deployment, We can deploy a Wordpress pod, expose it as ClusterIP and verify its status.
+For testing an Application Deployment, we can deploy a Nginx
 ```sh
 # control-plane